Eziclip

 Download

-Download the smaller file — or every file as one zip — free, watermark-free, encoded on your device.
+Download the result — or every file as one zip — free, watermark-free, encoded in your browser.

 Questions

-Yes — every level and every download is free, with no watermark, no account and no file limit, because the encoding runs on your device, not a server.
+Yes — every format, every level and every download is free, with no watermark, no account and no file limit, because the encoding runs in your browser, not on a server.

-Yes — drop as many files as you like; they compress one after another and download together as a single zip.
+Yes — drop as many files as you like, pick a format for each, and they process one after another and download together as a single zip.